onnx/working-groups/safety-related-profile/documents/sow.md

 This section presents the different activities of the workgroup.
 Their dependencies are expressed via their inputs/outputs.

-### A1 - Elicitation of industrial needs and requirements
+### A1 - Elicitation of industrial needs

 #### Objectives

--   Elicit end-users needs related to the ONNX format, i.e., What are the activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model[^1]?, How do the ONNX model impact these activities?,
+Elicit end users' needs related to the ONNX format, i.e., What are the activities using ONNX models?
+What are the evidences required by certification authorities that involve the ONNX model?
+How do the ONNX model impact these activities?

--   Elicit requirements applicable to the ONNX standard to satisfy the end-users needs.
-Those requirements shall cover all aspects of the standard, including documentation, graphs and operators semantics, file format, reference implementation, etc.

-#### Rationales {#rationales .unnumbered}
+#### Rationale

-Clarify the expectation of end-users.
-Ensure that the requirements for ONNX are traceable to one or several end-users' needs.
+The definition of the scope of the safety-related profile (SR profile) and the elicitation of the end users' needs within that scope set the frame for the SR profile development.

+#### Activity overview

+First define the scope of the safety-related profile in terms of operators and constructs on the basis of use cases coming from the various industrial domains.
+Then describe the needs per domain and consolidate them for the whole SR profile.

 #### Inputs